mk-chetan/Cyber_Security/Practical Ethical Hacking/Active_Directory/Active Directory - Post Compromise Attacks.md

+#### Quick Information:

-Flow performed till now with the AD attack and Post compromise Attack:
+- Flow performed till now with the AD attack and Post compromise Attack:
 	- Using LLMNR we found a user hash -> user hash -> cracked it using hash cat -> sprayed the password -> found new login -> secretsdump those logins -> local admin hashes -> respray the network with local accounts.

+- ##### Post Compromise Attack Strategy:
+	- We have an account, now what?
+		- Search the quick wins
+			- Kerberoasting
+			- Secretsdump
+			- Pass the hash / pass the password
+		- No quick wins?
+Dig deep!
+			- Enumerate (Bloodhound, etc.)
+			- Where does your account have access?
+(Shared paths and etc.)
+			- Old vulnerabilities die hard
+		- Think outside the box

 #### Pass Attacks: